Caching Strategies for Framer Websites (2026)

 • Re-publish your Framer project after significant changes-this prompts Framer’s CDN to invalidate outdated assets.

-• Use versioned filenames (e.g., logo-v2.png) to ensure that browsers recognise updated assets.
+• Use versioned filenames (e.g., logo-v2.png) to ensure that browsers recognize updated assets.

 This strategy ensures that users always see fresh content without unnecessary delays.
 One of our clients, Zen Educate, praised Goodspeed’s ability to implement such optimisations, stating that our “reactivity, collaboration, and good energy” made a noticeable impact on their project’s performance.

 Need to refresh your site design?
-Read our guide on Customising Your Framer Template: A Guide for Beginners.
+Read our guide on Customizing Your Framer Template: A Guide for Beginners.

-3. Optimising Images & Assets for Effective Caching
+3. Optimizing Images & Assets for Effective Caching

 Large media files are often the biggest culprits behind slow page speeds.
-While Framer automatically caches static assets, optimising images, backgrounds, and videos ensures they load quickly without consuming excessive bandwidth.
+While Framer automatically caches static assets, optimizing images, backgrounds, and videos ensures they load quickly without consuming excessive bandwidth.

 3.1 Preparing Assets Before Upload

-Poorly optimised images can increase load times, reducing user engagement.
+Poorly optimized images can increase load times, reducing user engagement.
 Using compressed file formats and proper caching settings helps deliver media efficiently.

-• Compress images before uploading: Tools like TinyPNG and Squoosh shrink file sizes while maintaining sharpness.
+• Compress images before uploading – Tools like TinyPNG and Squoosh shrink file sizes while maintaining sharpness.
+For a full guide on visuals, check out how to optimize images and assets in Framer.

-For instance, our work on a Financial Services Site ensured that optimised images and assets contributed to rapid load times, helping to reduce bounce rates and enhance user experience.
+For instance, our work on a Financial Services Site ensured that optimized images and assets contributed to rapid load times, helping to reduce bounce rates and enhance user experience.

 3.2 Caching Large Backgrounds & Videos